samikshamodi/TwoPassAssembler/README.md

 In the second pass the instructions are again read and are assembled using the symbol table.
 Basically, the assembler goes through the program one line at a time, and generates machine code for that instruction.
 Then the assembler proceeds to the next instruction.
 In this way, the entire machine code is created.

-The program is loaded at memory address 0000 0000 0000 by default.
+The program is loaded at memory address 0 by default.
-The memory address of instructions should not exceed 256.
+The memory address of instructions should not exceed 256 as then the same address might be assigned to an instruction and a variable.

 ## Assembler Opcodes
 | Opcode | Meaning |	Assembly Opcode |